Where are they now? Manchester United’s last XI picked by David Moyes

-De Gea has been one of United’s standout performers in recent years, winning the club’s Player of the Year award a record four times.
+De Gea was one of United’s standout performers during the mid-2010s, winning the club’s Player of the Year award a record four times.

 Smalling became an ever-present at the heart of United’s defence under Louis van Gaal and Jose Mourinho, helping the club win the FA Cup, League Cup and Europa League.